 Project Name Green Gully Reserve New Oval Sports Ground Project Number 26(a) Description New sportsground.
 Full excavation sports surface, new drainage, new irrigation, new sand profile, sod turfing, new spoon drains, new sports ground fencing, includes: - New sports ground lighting, four new poles, new cabling, LED light fittings, lights to meet Australian Standards for competition; and - 50% share in a new car park with 100 spots and lighting.
-Strategic Justification The Sports Facility Development Plan Updated 2018 (SFDP) identifies that there will be a shortfall by 2027 of 12 sportsgrounds (7 soccer, 3 AFL and 2 rugby pitches).
-The strategic approach within the SFDP is to develop additional facilities at existing sports sites in Brimbank.
-Council assessed all sporting reserves to identify which reserves had capacity to spatially accommodate additional sportsgrounds.
-Six reserves in Brimbank were identified as having capacity to accommodate additional sportsgrounds and these reserves were then prioritised based on the level of existing and projected demand at those sites.
-Green Gully Reserve was identified as a priority site to accommodate a new sports ground based on the high level of existing demand.
-The sportsground would be built as an oval that can accommodate soccer, AFL or rugby and an Expression of Interest process would be run to allocate the ground.
-Project Scope The project is the provision of a new infrastructure item (sports ground and associated car park).
-The project is considered to be a new facility in line with the provisions of the P&E Act.
-The project is consistent with the current community expectation of what is required to meet its health, safety and well-being in accordance with the SFDP.
-Catchment The SFDP assesses the need for new AFL, cricket, soccer and rugby grounds based on current participation rates and the number of teams a single ground can sustain (on average).
-This is equivalent to population provision ratios of 1 to 7,591 residents for AFL, 1 to 8,805 residents for cricket, 1 to 4,785 residents for soccer and 1 to 55,035 for rugby (league and union).
-The main catchment area for the project has been determined as the Northern Main Catchment Area, consisting of analysis and charge areas; Area 01, Area 03, Area 04, Area 05, Area 06, Area 07, Area 08, Area 09 and Area 10.
-Cost The nominated project cost of \$2,909,200 is for capital works only.
-New sportsground \$1,596,100 (costs based on Bon Thomas new sports ground 2018/19 at a cost of \$1,596,100; New sportsground lighting \$277,000 (costs based on Kevin Flint Pitch 1 & 2 2019/20 at a cost of \$282,500).
-Note this cost more because 6 light poles were installed instead of 4); A 50% allocation of the cost of 100 car parks \$250,000 (costs worked out based on \$5,000 per car park); A 50% allocation of the cost of car park lighting - \$75,000; and A 54.71% allocation of the cost of native grass offsets equivalent to \$711,100 (based on a proportional share of the land requiring native vegetation removal).
+Strategic Justification identify which reserves had capacity to spatially accommaccommodate additional sportsgrounds and these rese evelop additional facilities at existing sports s modate additional sportsgrounds.
+Six reserve eves were then prioritised based on the level ites in Brimbank.
+Council assessed all sporting reserves to s in Brimbank were identified as having capacity to be built as an oval that can accommodate soccer, AFL o Project Scope , , e project is considered to be a new facility in line with the t is required to meet its health, safety and well-being in Catchment pation rates and the number of teams a single ground can 1 to 8,805 residents for cricket, 1 to 4,785 residents for The main catchment area for the project has been dete Area 03, Area 04, Area 05, Area 06, Area 07, Area 08, Ar a, consisting of analysis and charge areas; Area 01, Area 0 Cost The nominated project cost of \$2,909,200 is for capital works only.
+This includes: New sportsground \$1,596,100 (costs based of New sportsground lighting \$277,000 (costs based of 4); A 50% allocation of the cost of 100 car parks \$100. sed on Kevin Flint Pitch 1 & 2 2019/20 at a co ost of \$282,500).
+Note this cost more because 6 light pole A 50% allocation of the cost of car park lighting A 54.71% allocation of the cost of native grass offsets e quivalent to \$711,100 (based on a proportion nal share of the land requiring native vegetation removal)